Metabolic Syndrome, or Syndrome X, and American Ginseng

 1) Insulin resistance

-5) elevated triglycerides
+5) elevated triglycerides (cholesterol)

 6) High HDL

-including increased thirst, as well as increased eating.
+The symptoms also include increased thirst, as well as increased eating.

 In a recent trial Ginseng berry was used, with a higher concentration of ginsenosides.
 After 12 days of injection, hyperglycemia, and glucose tolerance improved markedly.
 The berry extract was found to reduce food intake, body weight, and increase energy.
 Also inhibited the neuro transmitter neuropeptide (npy).
 NPY's function is to stimulate food intake, from the brain.
 It is also a thermogenic, which means it burns fat in the body.